scalameta/mdoc/readme.md

   --verbose
     Include additional diagnostics for debuggin potential problems.

+  --site Map[String, String] (default: {})
+    Key/value pairs of variables to replace through @VAR@.
+For example, the flag '--site.VERSION 1.0.0' will replace appearances of '@VERSION@' in markdown files with the string 1.0.0

+Compiler options:

   --classpath String (default: "")
     Classpath to use when compiling Scala code examples.
 Defaults to the current thread's classpath.

-  --site Map[String, String] (default: {})
-    Key/value pairs of variables to replace through @VAR@.
-For example, the flag '--site.VERSION 1.0.0' will replace appearances of '@VERSION@' in markdown files with the string 1.0.0
+  --scalac-options String (default: "")
+    Compiler flags such as compiler plugins '-Xplugin:kind-projector.jar' or custom options '-deprecated'.
+Formatted as a single string with space separated values.
+To pass multiple values: --scalac-options "-Yrangepos -deprecated".
+    Defaults to the value of 'scalacOptions' in the 'mdoc.properties' resource file, if any.

   --clean-target
     Remove all files in the outout directory before generating a new site.